tichambers99/itss-project-manager/README.md

 # thltweb-project-manager
-thltm project at school
+thltm project at school - manage projects for users with leader and member in a team.

+# Database
+This database is used with mySQL, so you can open a sql server management like mySQL Workbench, DataGrip to make a new database.

-# we have server side and client side
+# We have server side and client side

-# server
+# On server:
+## Firstly,

+At thltweb-project-manager folder, move to test (server side) by `cd back-end/test` command.\
+Then run `npm i` to install all the packages.\

+## Secondly,

- - install npm package with:
+  - Install packages with: `npm install`

-         npm install
- - make folder config in app and add file db.config.js with content:
+  - Make folder config in `test/src/app` and add file db.config.js with content:

           module.exports = {
               HOST: "localhost",